hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 The host running the agent will have varying resource requirements depending on the workspace.
 A host can be a dedicated or shared cloud instance, virtual machine, bare metal server, or a container.
 You should monitor and adjust memory, CPU, and disk space based on each workspace's usage and performance.
 The name of your instance type may vary depending on your deployment environment.

-The specs below are provided as a reference.
+You can use the specs below as a reference:

 * At least 4GB of free disk space
   * Each run requires the agent to temporarily store local copies of the tarred repository, extracted repository, state file, any providers or modules, and the Terraform binary itself.